flexatone/vigilnaut/doc/articles/swppc/swppc.md

 ## Conclusion

-Should I be concerned that I have eight different versions of `zipp`, or fifteen different versioons of `numpy` on system?
-Maybe: I might return to these environments and execute code for which new vulnerabilities have been discovered, potentially putting my system at risk of exploit or malware.
+Should I be concerned that I have eight different versions of `zipp`, or fifteen different versions of `numpy`?
+Maybe: I might return to these environments and execute code for which vulnerabilities have been discovered, potentially putting my system at risk of exploit or malware.

-It would be better to enforce environment or system-wide controls on what packages can be installed,
+It might be better to instead enforce environment or system-wide controls on what packages can be installed.
+This form of Python package allow listing, at a minimum, ensures that all developers work within the same environment; at a maximum, packages can be controlled across entire systems.